kfrawee/US-Bikeshare/README.md

 - Would you like to see data for Chicago, New York, or Washington?
 - Would you like to filter the data by month, day, or not at all?
 - (If they chose month) Which month - January, February, March, April, May, or June?
-- (If they chose day) Which day - Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, or Sunday?<br>
+- (If they chose day) Which day - Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, or Sunday?

-The answers to the questions above will determine the city and timeframe on which I'll do data analysis.
-After filtering the dataset, users will see the statistical result of the data, and choose to start again or exit.
+<p>The answers to the questions above will determine the city and timeframe on which I'll do data analysis.
+After filtering the dataset, users will see the statistical result of the data, and choose to start again or exit.</p>
 ---